Betoken/Whitepaper/BetokenWhitepaper.md

 Incentivized Meritocracies have never been successfully implemented before, since it is near impossible to have a centralized actor that can judge everyone impartially.
 However, newly-invented smart-contract-enabled blockchains such as Ethereum allow us to construct **decentralized** actors that can uphold unbreakable rules, making implementing an actual Incentivized Meritocracy possible.
 Betoken is the first decentralized application that incorporates an implementation of Incentivized Meritocracy.

----

-**Important Note: **The rest of Section 1 will be a high level description of Betoken's implementation of Incentivized Meritocracy.
-It will only be within the context of the Betoken hedge fund, rather than a generalized Incentivized Meritocracy.

-However, a formal and generalized description of Incentivized Meritocracies, as well as proof that Incentivized Meritocracies are indeed able to optimize the system's value, has been written.
-It can be found here: https://github.com/Betoken/documents/blob/master/Incentivized%20Meritocracies/Incentivized%20Meritocracies.pdf

----

 ### 1.2 Betoken's Solution

 There are four central ideas behind Betoken's solution to Incentivized Meritocracy: